x-atlas-consortia/data-distillery-api/README.md

 If you are using a local instance of the UBKG, the instance should be running.
 In particular, if you installed a local Docker instance of UBKG, be sure that Docker Desktop is running.
 If the neo4j instance is not available, calls to API endpoints will result in a 500 error.

 ## Connecting to a ubkg-api instance
-If you are modifying code only in hs-ontology-api, you will only need to use the PyPy package version of ubkg-api.
+If you are modifying code only in data-distillery-api, you will only need to use the PyPy package version of ubkg-api.
 The package is included in the requirements.txt file of this repo.

 If you need to modify both the data-distillery-api and ubkg-api in concert, you will